"Nearly all men can stand adversity, but if you want to test a man's character, give him power"

 Fortitude and courage have already been mentioned.
 Decisiveness is key.
 The ability to look at all sides and to be well informed and fair are also assets.

-Maybe the greatest characteristic is the willingness to do for others.
 Servant leadership is a word that gets bantered about, but how many truly understand it?
-It also seems like an oxymoron.
+It almost seems like an oxymoron.
 Leaders are in charge; servants obey.

 Any true leader knows that being of service is part of the job, whether in the boardroom or living room.
 Putting others' needs before one's own requires sacrifice and humility.
 Most would agree these are good qualities in any individual, especially leaders.
 Without such qualities leaders are self-centered at best and tyrannical at worst.